ncatlab/nlab-content/pages/5/0/1/2/22105/content.md

     "caption": "from [SS21](https://ncatlab.org/schreiber/show/M-Theory+as+Mf-Theory)"
 \end{imagefromfile}

-This relates the number of 24 branes transverse on K3 to [[schreiber:Hypothesis H]]:
+This relates the number of 24 branes transverse on K3 to [[Hypothesis H]]:

 \begin{imagefromfile}
     "web": "schreiber",